-Suspected common source of hepatitis A in Nordic countriesApril 17th, 2013 in Diseases, Conditions, Syndromes /
+Suspected common source of hepatitis A in Nordic countriesApril 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Four of the Nordic countries (Denmark, Sweden, Finland and Norway) have detected more hepatitis A cases than usual among people who did not travel abroad during the incubation period before they became ill (domestic infection).
 Frozen berries may be the source of infection.